ekremyalcin89/pix-2/README.md

 # pix-2
 Hello !

-Pix app  is simple app without fancy  user interface in this app  you can get images from internet and search with text whatever you want.
+Pix app  is simple app without fancy  user interface.
+In this app  you can get images from internet and search with text whatever you want.

-In this app i stick with  MVVM architecture and use navigation controllers, table views, prototype cells, search bar controller and REST API.
+Made with
+* MVVM architecture
+* Navigation Controllers
+* Table Views
+* Prototype Cells
+* Search Bar Controller
+* Flicker API

 You can find the small preview of my app below.